AnnBlessy/DBMS/Ex.No.9 Trigger.md

-# EX.NO 9: PL/SQL program using Triggers
+# EXP NO 9: PL/SQL program using Triggers
 ### DATE: 11/10/23

 ### AIM: